-The "Available-for-sale financial assets" item includes the investment in sixteen Economic Interest Groupings (hereinafter "AIE") as of December 31, 2018 (sixteen AIE as of December 31, 2017), whose activity is leasing assets directed by another entity not related to the Company, which retains both the majority of the benefits and the risks of the activity, with the Company taking only tax incentives regulated by Spanish legislation.
-The Company attributes the tax loss carry forwards generated by these AIEs against shares and takes account of the debt registered with the Tax Authorities, recognizing the corresponding financial income (see note 13.1).
+The "Available-for-sale financial assets" item includes the investment in ten Economic Interest Groupings (hereinafter "A.I.E.") at December 31, 2019 (sixteen A.I.E. at December 31, 2018), whose activity is leasing assets directed by another entity not related to the Company, which retains both the majority of the benefits and the risks of the activity, with the Company taking only tax incentives regulated by Spanish legislation.
+The Company attributes the carry-forward tax losses generated by these A.I.E.s against shares and takes account of the debt registered with the Tax Authorities, recognising the corresponding financial income (see Note 13.1).